 One of the biggest mysteries of the film is its title.
 Others have said this, but it bears repeating; the title isn’t telling of the film – the only parallel there is, is the suggestion that Nathan’s life is not his own.
 The truth and answers (or in some cases lack of) he learns makes him doubt this life.
 In the end, he does learn to appreciate the gift of his life.
 When it comes right down to it, I’m not sorry to I watched this one.
 But if you are looking for an espionage thriller with more to it, I’d suggest you look elsewhere.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)With Lily Collins, Taylor Launter stars in this 2011 thriller.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)With Lily Collins, Taylor Launter stars in this 2011 thriller.
 'Abduction' – Taylor Lautner Goes on the Run in Exciting Thriller. #Movies #Reviews #FWArchives Click To Tweet

 find us on social media: MeWe; Instagram; or Pinterest – and join Finding Wonderland’s NEW reader group on MeWe!